 Born in the Bronx and raised in Queens and Long Island, Matt has nonetheless covered New Jersey -- beginning with school boards and planning boards in Christie's own Morris County -- since 2000.

-His 2-year-old daughter, Sadie Belle, thinks it's hilarious when his voice comes on over the radio.
+His 3-year-old daughter, Sadie Belle, thinks it's hilarious when his voice comes on over the radio.
 His son, newborn Reuben Morris, listens to a lot of WNYC.

 Matt Katz appears in the following: